Project-MONAI/model-zoo/CONTRIBUTING.md

 1. Export the model to a **TensorRT engine** through [onnx](https://pytorch.org/docs/stable/onnx.html).
 1. Use the `torch_tensorrt.ts.embed_engine_in_new_module` API in [this link](https://pytorch.org/TensorRT/py_api/ts.html) to wrap the **TensorRT engine** to a **TensorRT engine based torchscript**.

-After exported your TensorRT based models, you can check the evaluation or inference results based on it rather than `model.pt` with the following steps.
+After exported your TensorRT based models, you can check the evaluation or inference results based on it rather than `model.pt` with the following steps:

 1. Add a `$import torch_tensorrt` at the import part of `inference.json` file.
 1. Remove or disable `CheckpointLoader` in evaluation or inference config file if exists.